-13 Crucial Criteria To Improve Your Developer Hiring Process
+13 Crucial Criteria for Your Agency’s Developer Hiring Process

-If you’re starting the hiring process for a developer, then you must make sure you land the perfect candidate.
+If you’re starting the process of hiring a developer for your agency, then you must make sure you land the perfect candidate.

 As Meta CEO Mark Zuckerberg says …

 “Someone who is exceptional in their role is not just a little better than someone who is pretty good; they’re 100 times better.”

 Look, you don’t want to end up having to replace your new developer.

 And it’ll actually be much worse for you.